marekolsak/marek-build/README.md

 ----------------------------------

 Initial setup:
-- mesa, piglit, deqp, and glcts directories must be next to each other.
+- mesa, piglit, and glcts directories must be next to each other.
 - Add `PATH=$HOME/?/mesa/src/gallium/drivers/radeonsi/ci:$PATH` into `.bashrc`.
 Replace `?` with the proper path.
 - Install Rust, which will include its package manager Cargo: https://www.rust-lang.org/tools/install
   - The installer will add the Cargo environment into `.bashrc`, which will add cargo into `PATH`.